-Any member of the community, guest or visitor who believes that the University's nondiscrimination policies have been violated should contact the Director of Safety and Equal Opportunity.
+Any member of the community, guest or visitor who believes that Herzing University's nondiscrimination policies have been violated should contact the Title IX Coordinator.

 The reporting form at http://tinyurl.com/ethicsstudent-herzing may also serve to initiate the resolution process.